Free Consultation 888-874-2142

 What Are the Legal Grounds for an Annulment in Massachusetts?

-In Massachusetts, annulments are granted only under specific legal grounds, which include fraudulent inducement, concealment of significant facts, lack of consent, mental incapacity, and bigamy.
-Each of these grounds must be proven with sufficient evidence to convince the court that the marriage was invalid from the outset.
-Navigating the complexities of these legal grounds can be challenging, and working with an experienced annulment attorney in Massachusetts, like those at Miller Law Group, P.C., can ensure that your case is presented effectively.
+In Massachusetts, annulments are granted only under certain specific legal grounds, which include fraudulent inducement, concealment of essential facts, lack of consent, mental incapacity, and bigamy.
+Each of these grounds must be proved with ample supporting evidence to convince the court that the marriage was invalid from the outset.
+Navigating the legal complexities of these grounds can be challenging; working with an annulment lawyer in Massachusetts, like the attorneys at Miller Law Group, P.C., increases the likelihood your case is presented accurately and persuasively.

 How Does an Annulment Differ from a Divorce in Massachusetts?